ATP Meter for Rapid Hygiene Testing using Adenosine Triphosphate

-Legionella Control Internationals high performance hand held ATP meter is designed for the rapid detection of contamination in water and on surfaces caused by unwanted bacteria, allergens and food residue.
+Legionella Control Internationals high performance hand held ATP meter is designed for the rapid testing and detection of contamination in water and on surfaces caused by unwanted bacteria, allergens and food residue.

 Our hand held ATP meter is designed using state-of-the-art electronics making it simple and easy to use.
 It offers incredible sensitivity, much improved functionality and excellent value for money and is ideal for use in any application where the rapid detection of contamination in water or on surfaces is critical.